docker/docs/docker-hub/general-faqs.md

 Docker users become members of an organization when they are assigned to at least one team in the organization.
 When you first create an organization, you’ll see that you have a team, the **Owners** (Admins) team, with a single member.
-An organization owner is someone that is part of the owners team.
+An organization owner is someone assigned the owner role.
 They can create new teams and add members to an existing team using their Docker ID or email address and by selecting a team the user should be part of.
 An organization owner can also add additional organization owners to help them